maphew/zadam-trilium-wiki/Synchronization.md

 This approach is used when you already have a desktop instance of Trilium and you want to [[setup sync server on your web host|Server installation]].

-So let's assume your server instance is already deployed but it's uninitialized (no data).
+So let's assume your server instance is already deployed, but it's uninitialized (no data).
 Then open your desktop instance, click on Options -> Sync tab -> Sync configuration and set "Server instance address" to point to your sync server.
 Click Save.

 [[images/sync-config.png]]